opensearch-project/project-website/_posts/2023-03-20-semantic-science-benchmarks.md

 - In [Section 1](#section-1-overview), we provide an overview of our proposed solutions and a summary of the main results.
 - In [Section 2](#section-2-obtaining-a-fine-tuned-transformer), we outline the steps needed to create a solution and fine-tune it for your own document corpus.
 - In [Section 3](#section-3-combination-methods) and [Section 4](#section-4-normalization-and-other-combination-methods), we discuss the effects of different combination strategies and normalization protocols on search relevance.
+- In [Section 5](#section-5-strengths-and-limitations), we present the conclusions of our experiments.
 - In the [Appendix](#appendix-details-of-test-datasets), we provide more information about the test datasets used for benchmarking.

 ## Section 1: Overview